 If you’re looking to vape concentrates or dry herb, finding a reliable and affordable vape pen can be even more difficult because the devices tend to be more expensive.
 However, there are still plenty of great options available, and we’ve listed some of the best options below the e-liquid list.

-Best Cheap Vape Pens for E-Liquid (Under $27)
+Cheap Vape Pens for E-Juice (Under $30)

-10 – Vaporesso Orca Solo AIO
+8 – Vaporesso Sky Solo

-8 – Aspire Breeze All-in-One
+7 – Aspire Breeze All-in-One

 The Aspire Breeze All-in-One costs $26.95, and comes with the device, two 0.6 ohm atomizer heads, a protective cap for the mouthpiece, a USB charging cable and a set of spare O-rings.

-6 – Smok Nord AIO
+5 – Smok Nord AIO